sbradley7777/emacs.d/KEYMAP.md

 ### Commands Without Keybindings
 For functions without keybindings, use `M-x function-name` (hold `Alt`+`x`, then type the function name).

+## Keybindings

+This section contains all commands that have keyboard shortcuts assigned.
+These keybindings allow you to quickly access functionality without having to type command names.
+Each keybinding shows the key combination to press and describes what action it performs.

+**How to use keybindings:**
+- Press the key combinations as shown (e.g., `C-x C-f` means hold Ctrl, press x, release, then hold Ctrl and press f)
+- Most keybindings work immediately when you press them
+- Some are context-dependent and only work in specific modes or situations

+**Example to try:** Press `F1` to display syntax errors and warnings in the current buffer.

 ## Function Keys